-We are a North American midstream energy company that provides a wide range of services to producers and consumers of natural gas, natural gas liquids, or NGLs, crude oil and certain petrochemicals.
-We are an industry leader in the development of pipeline and other midstream infrastructure in the continental United States and Gulf of Mexico.
-Our midstream asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.
-We operate an integrated midstream asset network within the United States that includes: natural gas gathering, treating, processing, transportation and storage; NGL fractionation (or separation), transportation, storage, and import and export terminaling; crude oil transportation; offshore production platform services; and petrochemical transportation and services.
-NGL products (ethane, propane, normal butane, isobutane and natural gasoline) are used as raw materials by the petrochemical industry, as feedstocks by refiners in the production of motor gasoline and as fuel by industrial and residential users.
+We are a North American midstream energy company providing a wide range of services to producers and consumers of natural gas, natural gas liquids (or NGLs), crude oil, refined products and certain petrochemicals.
+Our midstream energy asset network links producers of natural gas, NGLs, crude oil and refined products from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.
+In addition, we are an industry leader in the development of pipeline and other midstream energy infrastructure in the continental United States and Gulf of Mexico.
+We operate an integrated midstream energy asset network within the United States that includes: natural gas gathering, treating, processing, transportation and storage; NGL fractionation (or separation), transportation, storage, and import and export terminaling; crude oil transportation, import terminaling and storage; refined products (ethane, propane, normal butane, isobutane and natural gasoline) are used as raw materials by the petrochemical industry, as feedstocks by refiners in the production of motor gasoline and as fuel by industrial and residential users.

-For the year ended December 31, 2008 and six months ended June 30, 2009, we had consolidated revenues of \$21.9 billion and \$6.9 billion, operating income of \$1.4 billion and \$700.5 million and net income attributable to Enterprise of \$954.0 million and \$411.9 million, respectively.
+For the year ended December 31, 2009, we had consolidated revenues of \$25.5 billion, operating income of \$1.8 billion, and net income attributable to Enterprise of \$1.0 billion.